 Avatars that have been created as .swf animations, or uploaded as multiframe avatars, allow you to change the avatar while it is on stage.

 Flash Movieclips will animate on loop without typed-in commands.
-You need to create these as movies in Flash – see Section 4.4 for more information.
+You need to create these as movies in Flash – see the chapter Creating Graphics for UpStage for more information (but note that this does not attempt to be a comprehensive Flash tutorial - you will need to have some prior knowledge of Flash).

 These work in a similar way to the animated avatars, but are created by uploading a series of still images (in .png or .jpg format) rather than using Flash.